sruckstar/gta5-all-mp-vehicles-in-sp/README.md

 0 - disable
 1 - enable

-- doors - enable locking the parked DLC vehicle's doors.
+- `doors` - enable locking the parked DLC vehicle's doors.
 If enabled, the player will have to break a window or lockpick it (depending on the vehicle) to enter.
-- blips - enable or disable parked DLC car blips on the map.
+- `blips` - enable or disable parked DLC car blips on the map.
-- tuning - if enabled, spawned DLC cars will receive random tuning items.
+- `tuning` - if enabled, spawned DLC cars will receive random tuning items.
-- spawn_traffic - enable or disable spawning of DLC cars in traffic.
+- `spawn_traffic` - enable or disable spawning of DLC cars in traffic.
-- traffic_cars_blips - enable or disable blips of DLC cars in traffic.
+- `traffic_cars_blips` - enable or disable blips of DLC cars in traffic.
-- new_license_plates - install unique license plates from the Chop Shop update on cars (may crash the game on earlier versions of the game)
+- `new_license_plates` - install unique license plates from the Chop Shop update on cars (may crash the game on earlier versions of the game)
-- blip_color - set the color of car tags in parking lots (values from 0 to 85)
+- `blip_color` - set the color of car tags in parking lots (values from 0 to 85)
-- blip_color_traffic - set the color of car labels in traffic (values from 0 to 85)
+- `blip_color_traffic` - set the color of car labels in traffic (values from 0 to 85)
-- time_traffic_gen - the time in milliseconds between cars being spawn in traffic (minimum value is 3000, default is 8000)
+- `time_traffic_gen` - the time in milliseconds between cars being spawned in traffic (minimum value is 3000, default is 8000)